Who we are

 Jeff Hogan- Executive Director

-Nina Paige Hadley- Board Chair
+Nina Paige Hadley- Board Member

 Nina holds a B.S. in marine science and a master’s degree in marine affairs from the University of Washington.
 She works for the Nature Conservancy as the regional learning manager for the Asia Pacific region.
 An avid traveler, diver and rock climber Nina has made her home on a patch of moss in Seattle for nearly eight years and loves the simple quality of life that the Pacific Northwest affords.